| Sue Skoglund, EditorValerie Reid, Webmaster

 medical stockpiles that can be used to treat civilian and military

-victims in the event of a biological attack
+victims in the event of a biological attack The Stimson Center Report "Ataxia: The

 Chemical and Biological Terrorism Threat and the US Response" further detailed the "pitfalls in front-line readiness" to